mantidproject/mantid/docs/source/algorithms/GeneratePythonFitScript-v1.rst

 This algorithm can be used to generate a python script used for sequential or simultaneous fitting.
 The generated python script is intended to be a generic example for how you can perform a fit in Mantid, and can easily be adapted for specific needs.
-This algorithm is used by the **Fit Script Generator** interface.
+This algorithm is used by the :ref:`Fit Script Generator <Fit_Script_Generator-ref>` interface.

 Usage
 -----